metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_sql_job_v1alpha1_manifest.md

 Optional:

-- `anti_affinity_enabled` (Boolean) AntiAffinityEnabled configures PodAntiAffinity so each Pod is scheduled in a different Node, enabling HA.Make sure you have at least as many Nodes available as the replicas to not end up with unscheduled Pods.
+- `anti_affinity_enabled` (Boolean) AntiAffinityEnabled configures PodAntiAffinity so each Pod is scheduled in a different Node, enabling HA.
+Make sure you have at least as many Nodes available as the replicas to not end up with unscheduled Pods.
 - `node_affinity` (Attributes) Describes node affinity scheduling rules for the pod. (see [below for nested schema](#nestedatt--spec--affinity--node_affinity))
 - `pod_affinity` (Attributes) Describes pod affinity scheduling rules (e.g. co-locate this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--affinity--pod_affinity))
 - `pod_anti_affinity` (Attributes) Describes pod anti-affinity scheduling rules (e.g. avoid putting this pod in the same node, zone, etc. as some other pod(s)). (see [below for nested schema](#nestedatt--spec--affinity--pod_anti_affinity))